kypertirost/cs411fall2019/README.md

 GET: /privacy                For google use not to complain about privacy
 ```
-When user successfully login to their account, he should be redirected to a profile page where he can go back to home page or logout to current account.
+When user successfully login to their account, he should be redirected to the calender page.
 Note that current cookie will not be deleted though.

 All the routers equipped with "non-user login" proof so that they cannot access the link above (except for the home address) if they are not logged in.

 Data schema for now just use
 ```
-({
+const userSchema = new Schema({
   googleid: String,
   username: String
+});
+  title: {
+      type: String,
+      required: true
+  },
+  attendees: {
+      type: String,
+      required: true
+  },
+  place: {
+      type: String,
+      required: true
+  },
+  date: {
+      type: String,
+      required: true
+  },
+  userid: {
+      type: String
+  }
 });
 ```
 ------